-MINI Countryman hybrid engines, drive & performance
+MINI Countryman hybrid performance, top speed & engine

-While the car's facelift in mid-2020 brought with it some light changes to the powertrain – most notably a reduction in power, a slightly bigger battery and an increase in efficiency – the Countryman remains as good to drive as ever.
+While the car's facelift in mid-2020 brought some light changes to the powertrain – most notably a reduction in power, a slightly bigger battery and an increase in efficiency – the Countryman remains as good to drive as ever.
 If you want a plug-in hybrid family SUV that's still fun on a twisty road, this is it.

 MINI Countryman hybrid engine, 0-62mph and acceleration

-You can add adaptive dampers to the Countryman PHEV, but that only marginally softens what is basically a firm ride across the range.
-In other words, if you want a sportier feel to your PHEV, the Countryman will suit you down to the ground.
-But there's a price to pay in the ride comfort, and some won’t be happy about that.
+You can add adaptive dampers to the Countryman hybrid, but that only marginally softens what's basically a firm ride across the range.
+In other words, if you want a sportier feel to your hybrid SUV, the Countryman will suit you down to the ground.
+But there's a price to pay in terms of ride comfort, and some won’t be happy about that.

 In This Review